ArticySoftware/ArticyXDemoProjectForUnreal-ManiacManfred/Plugins/ArticyXImporter/README.md

 # Setup

-There are a couple of steps needed to get the importer up and running.
+A couple of steps are needed to get the importer up and running.
 The Unreal project must be C++ compatible, therefore please ensure that the required tools are installed, such as Visual Studio for Windows or XCode for Mac.

 To find out more about how to set up Visual Studio, click [here](https://docs.unrealengine.com/en-US/Programming/Development/VisualStudioSetup/index.html).

-Following options are available when first using the importer:
+The following options are available when first using the importer:

 ## Create a new project